Golf: Leishman fends off Rose challenge to win BMW Championship

 (Reuters) - Two weeks after a late meltdown, Marc Leishman avoided a repeat performance as he staved off a challenge from Justin Rose to win the BMW Championship by five strokes outside Chicago on Sunday.

-But Leishman would not be denied, the Australian riding a hot putter to birdie the 15th and 16th holes and put the tournament out of reach at Conway Farms in Lake Forest, Illinois.
+But Leishman would not be denied, the Australian riding a hot putter to birdie the 15th and 16th holes and put the tournament out of reach.

 American Rickie Fowler rallied late to shoot 67 and tie Rose (65) for second place on 18-under.

-He was referring to his fade at the Dell Technologies Championship outside Boston, where he led by two strokes with nine holes left before finishing third.

-Superb medium-length putting clinched a wire-to-wire victory this time for Leishman, who jumps to fourth in the tour standings heading into the season-ending Tour Championship starting at East Lake in Atlanta on Thursday.
+Spieth, the 2015 FedExCup champion, closed with a 65 to finish tied for seventh and remains in pole position ahead of the Tour Championship at East Lake in Atlanta starting Thursday.

-The 30 players who qualified for the Tour Championship will vie for the FedExCup championship and a $10 million bonus awarded to the winner of the season-long points competition.
+The 30 players who qualified for the final event will vie for the $10 million bonus awarded to the winner of the season-long points competition.

-Justin Thomas leads the standings from fellow Americans Jordan Spieth and Dustin Johnson.
+The top five control their own fate in Atlanta.
+Win the tournament and they also win the FedExCup.

 Now healthy again, she recently gave birth to the couple's third child.